 - morning stiffness

-- scaly skin patches – these may get worse when arthritis flares up
+- scaly skin patches, which may get worse when joint pain flares up

 - nail pitting